javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 **All microtasks are completed before any other event handling or rendering or any other macrotask takes place.**

-That's important, as it guarantees that the application environment be basically the same (no mouse coordinate changes, no new network data, etc) between microtasks.
+That's important, as it guarantees that the application environment is basically the same (no mouse coordinate changes, no new network data, etc) between microtasks.

-If we'd like to execute a function asynchronously (after the current code), but before changes are rendered or new events, we can schedule it with `queueMicrotask`.
+If we'd like to execute a function asynchronously (after the current code), but before changes are rendered or new events handled, we can schedule it with `queueMicrotask`.

 Here's an example with "counting progress bar", similar to the one shown previously, but `queueMicrotask` is used instead of `setTimeout`.
 You can see that it renders at the very end.
 Just like the synchronous code: